jovanbulck/sgx-step/README.md

 the example applications in the "app" directory.

-For example, to build and run the `strlen` attack from the paper for a benchmark enclave that processes the string 100 repeated times, execute:
+For example, to build and run the `strlen` attack from the paper for a benchmark enclave that processes the secret string 100 repeated times, execute:

 ```bash
 $ cd app/bench/Enclave